-Workability of Concrete is a broad and subjective term describing how easily freshly mixed concrete can be mixed, placed, consolidated and finished with minimal loss of homogeneity.
+Workability of Concrete is a broad and subjective term describing how easily freshly mixed concrete can be mixed, placed, consolidated, and finished with minimal loss of homogeneity.
 Workability is a property that directly impacts strength, quality, appearance, and even the cost of labor for placement and finishing operations.
 But opinions don’t matter much when testing and documenting concrete properties, so how are these qualitative characteristics defined in quantitative terms?
-This blog post will cover everything you need to know about concrete workability, factors that can affect it, tests that define it, and useful equipment to test it.
+This blog post will cover everything you need to know about concrete workability, factors that can affect it, tests that define it, and slump testing equipment to test it.

 Good Workability Means Different Things to Different People

 There are different expectations and agendas across the spectrum of the design/construction team when it comes to optimum concrete design.
 The structural engineer wants higher strength and a good bond with reinforcing steel.
-The architect is concerned about cosmetic appeal; Bearing capacity is attractive to the owner because it allows smaller cross sections of structural elements and therefore more usable floor space.
-A laborer needs a mix that can be moved, placed and consolidated efficiently, and a finisher is looking for something that takes a durable, high-quality finish quickly and easily.
+The architect is concerned about cosmetic appeal; Bearing capacity is attractive to the owner because it allows smaller cross-sections of structural elements and therefore more usable floor space.
+A laborer needs a mix that can be moved, placed, and consolidated efficiently, and a finisher is looking for something that takes a durable, high-quality finish quickly and easily.
 A concrete mix with good workability brings many attributes together in balance and results in a quality product with long service life.

 Factors Affecting Workability

 - Water/Cement Ratio: a higher proportion of cement or cementitious materials usually means greater strength, and with the proper amount of water, more paste is coating the surface of aggregates for easier consolidation and a better finish.
 Not enough water for proper hydration means poor strength development and an uncooperative mix that resists easy placement and finishing.
 Adding excessive water could be said to increase workability because it makes it easier to place and consolidate.
-However, the negative impact on segregation, finishing operations and final strength can be so detrimental that it should be approached very cautiously.
-A water to cementitious material ratio (w/cm) of 0.45 to 0.6 is the sweet spot for production of workable concrete.
+However, the negative impact on segregation, finishing operations, and final strength can be so detrimental that it should be approached very cautiously.
+Water to a cementitious material ratio (w/cm) of 0.45 to 0.6 is the sweet spot for the production of workable concrete.

 - Aggregate Size and Shape: As aggregate surface area increases, more cement paste is needed to cover the entire surface of aggregates.
 So mixes with smaller aggregates are less workable compared to larger size aggregates.
-Elongated, angular and flaky aggregates are difficult to mix and place and have greater surface area to cover, decreasing workability.
-Rounded aggregates have lower surface area, but lack the angularity to develop sufficient bond strengths with the cement paste.
+Elongated, angular, and flaky aggregates are difficult to mix and place and have a greater surface area to cover, decreasing workability.
+Rounded aggregates have a lower surface area, but lack the angularity to develop sufficient bond strengths with the cement paste.
 Crushed aggregate with the proper proportions provides a better bond with the cement matrix and adequate workability.

 - Admixtures: Many types of admixtures alter the workability of fresh concrete, either by design or as a side-effect.
-Surfactants such as super plasticizers reduce attraction between cement and aggregate particles, allowing mixes that can be quite flowable without the negative strength and segregation effects of too much water.
+Surfactants such as superplasticizers reduce attraction between cement and aggregate particles, allowing mixes that can be quite flowable without the negative strength and segregation effects of too much water.
 Air entraining admixtures for freeze/thaw durability produce air bubbles within a controlled size that can make for easier finishing, although using too much produces a sticky mix with the opposite effect.

 Introduction of the Slump Cone

 Which brings us to what is by far the most popular (some say overused) measure of workability.
-The slump test was introduced in 1918 by Duff Abrams, a prolific American civil engineer and concrete researcher, as part of his work defining the effects of water/cement ratio on concrete strength.
+The slump test was introduced in 1918 by Duff Abrams, a prolific American civil engineer, and concrete researcher, as part of his work defining the effects of water/cement ratio on concrete strength.
 The test is performed with the slump cone, originally called the Abrams cone, and provides a qualitative measurement of workability but not a direct indication of water/cement ratio.

 For the ASTM C143 and AASHTO T 119 slump test, A Slump Cone is placed on a solid, level base and filled with fresh concrete in three equal layers rodded in a specified manner to consolidate.
 The concrete is struck even with the top of the cone, and the cone is carefully lifted away.
-The sample then settles, or slumps, and the final height is subtracted from the original height of the cone and recorded.
+The sample then settles, or slumps and the final height is subtracted from the original height of the cone and recorded.

 Slumps of 4 to 6 inches (100 to 150mm) are generally considered to be in a desirable range for typical placement and finishing operations, provided they also have suitable w/cm ratios and meet mix design requirements when placed.
 The form or profile of the slump is also noted and used to judge the reliability of each test: